 Nonetheless, the relationship between humor and health is worth studying because if we do find that humor carries health benefits, that would be great, right?
-The challenge is to conduct well designed studies which take into account possible confounding variables.
+The challenge is to conduct well-designed studies that take into account possible confounding variables.
 One of the main things that needs to be accounted for is the separation of humor and laughter.
 If humor does have some analgesic effect, the question is, is it due to the cognitive enjoyment of the joke or is it because we laugh?
 Laughter releases endorphins in our brain and could hold the key for any health benefits.
 A recent study looked at exactly that.

 The results showed that overall, across all conditions, subjects who watched the comedy videos showed higher pain tolerance after watching it, compared to the non-humor condition.
 Interestingly, women showed somewhat stronger tolerance for pain, though not in all experimental conditions.
 The number of participants that watched the videos together did not affect the result, thus watching funny videos together had no impact on pain tolerance.
 This is quite interesting, since you might expect that watching funny movies in groups might increase the amount of laughter due to the well know contagious effect, but apparently this was not the case in this study.

 In regard to the laughter itself, results showed that the presence of laughter increased pain tolerance, and subjects who laughed in response to a funny video could hold their hands in the frozen sleeve longer compared to the other subjects, who watched a video that elicited a positive emotion but not laughter.
 This is important, because it shows that positive emotions alone are not sufficient for elevating pain tolerance.

 Lastly, many of the neutral conditions in this study, such as watching a documentary or a drama video, actually decreased the pain tolerance.
 This means that people's thresholds do not necessarily stay constant all the time, and lack of humor and laughter might actually carry some potential drawbacks.